St. Paul's Episcopal Church Oakland

 To volunteer, or if you need some meals, contact Katie Lauter at [email protected]

-Please consider volunteering this season!
+Please also consider volunteering to deliver meals on Christmas Day (details forthcoming).
 Contact Archdeacon Carolyn Bolton for more information.

-Video streams for ALL services are now on our YouTube Channel HERE
+Video streams for services are now on our YouTube Channel HERE.
+Recordings are usually posted to YouTube later that day.

 Read St. Paul's current Newsletter HERE!